-Chapter 7 of this Guidance explores in more detail how to judge the significance of the air quality impacts of a development proposal, and the likely outcome in terms of planning decisions.
+4.18 Chapter 7 of this Guidance explores in more detail how to judge the significance of the air quality impacts of a development proposal, and inform the outcome in terms of planning decisions.

-4.19 Some air quality assessments will be undertaken for development that falls within the scope of the Environmental Impact Assessment Regulations17.
+4.19 Some air quality assessments will be undertaken for development that falls within the scope of the Environmental Impact Assessment Regulations21.
 Such assessments will need to recognise the requirements of these Regulations, in respect of the need to define likely significant effects and identify mitigation, for example.
 This guidance has been written to take into account the EIA regulations, although it is not written purely for their requirements.
+It is also possible that the Habitats Regulations would invoke the need for an air quality assessment, should the development have potential for affecting a designated site of nature conservation at the European level, i.e. a Special Area of Conservation (SAC), a Special Protection Area (SPA) or a Ramsar site.
+Such an assessment is not part of this guidance, however.